chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 # Chapter 2: Chastity's Recommended Openings

 For the sake of keeping this book short, I will not be trying to teach all details about chess notation.
 Part of this is because I don't want to explain it wrong.
 However, all the major chess sites including lichess do keep track of the moves you play in every game and will show you the chess notation.
 It's actually very easy to pick up just by looking at examples from your own games.
-I will be calling moves by their chess notation name but every almost every move will also have a picture with it so that there will be no confusion as to what it means.
+I will be calling moves by their chess notation name but almost every move will also have a picture with it so that there will be no confusion as to what it means.

 White takes their turn first in the game of chess.
-This means that if you are playing as white, you have the unique opportunity to pick the first move that will set the course of the rest of the game!
+This means that if you are playing as white, you have the unique opportunity to pick the first move that will set the course for the rest of the game!
 However, there are only a few moves that are considered to be very good.
 I will show you the two most popular choices that white players use to start the game.

 But first, I have an example image that shows the names of all the squares in chess notation.